Conjugacy Class Growth in Virtually Abelian Groups: Affine Coxeter groups

 \subsection{Dimensions}

 Suppose that $V$ is a Euclidean vector space which contains a (finite) crystallographic root system $\Phi$.
-Given a root system $\Phi$, a \defn{root space} is a subset $U \subseteq V$ such that $U = \vspan\left( U \cap \Phi \right)$.
+Given a root system $\Phi$, a \defn{root space} is a subspace $U \subseteq V$ such that $U = \vspan\left( U \cap \Phi \right)$.
 The \defn{root space arrangement} is the collection of all possible root spaces in $V$.
 By construction, as $\Phi$ is finite, there are only a finite number of root spaces in the root space arrangement.
-The \defn{root dimension $\dim_{\Phi}(A)$} of a subset $A \subseteq V$ is the minimal dimension in the root space arrangement which contains $A$.
+The \defn{root dimension $\dim_{\Phi}(A)$} of a subset $A \subseteq V$ is the minimal dimension of the root spaces contained in the root space arrangement which contains $A$.
 This allows us to talk about root dimensions of elements.

 The \defn{dimension $\dim(w)$} of an element is the root dimension of its move-set.
 In other words, $\dim(w) = \dim_{\Phi}(\Mov(w))$.
 Let $\pi$ be the projection map of $W$ to its finite part defined in Subsection~\ref{ssec:affine_coxeter_groups}.
 Then let $e(w) = \dim(\pi(w))$ (which we call the \defn{elliptic dimension}) and let $d(w) = \dim(w) - e(w)$ (which we call the \defn{differential dimension}).
 The reason for these definitions is that they carry a geometric intuition on what the element $w$ is.